Salted vegetable duck soup recipe is essentially a home-cooked dish...prepared by grandmothers to entice their children and grandchildren to visit.

-There are basically 2 versions of this soup in Singapore: the Cantonese version known as Harm Choy Tong (咸菜汤) and the Nonya version known as itik teem.
+There are basically 2 versions of this duck soup recipe in Singapore: the Cantonese version known as Harm Choy Tong (咸菜汤) and the Nonya version known as itik teem.
 Teem, I supposed, is the transliteration of a hokkien word for stew.

 This is a very simple beginner's duck soup recipe.
 It is possible to use a leftover roast duck for this recipe.
 Use the carcass and some meaty parts but remove the skin.
+The 2 key ingredients are a small duck and salted vegetable (咸菜).
+Other ingredients such as tomato and onion may vary depending on taste and secret recipes.

-Ingredients1 small duck
+1 small duck

 300g salted vegetable